metaplex-foundation/developer-hub/src/pages/guides/templates/nextjs.md

 While it's normally easier to use the helper methods below to access umi you can also access the state methods manually by calling for the `umiStore` state yourself.

 When fetching the umi state directly without a helper it will only pickup the umi instance and not the latest signer.
-By design the when the walletAdapter changes the state of the `signer` in the `umiStore` is updated but **NOT** applied to the `umi` state.
+By design when the walletAdapter changes state the state of the `signer` in the `umiStore` is updated but **NOT** applied to the `umi` state.
 So you will need to also pull the latest `signer` state and apply it to `umi`.
 This behaviour can be outlined in the `umiProvider.tsx` file.
 The helpers always pull a fresh instance of the `signer` state.

 ```ts
 // umiProvider.tsx snippet